lextm/jekyll-theme-chirpy/_posts/2010-3-6-squareroot-puzzle-iobjecttree-find-or-search.md

 * Find is obsolete and will be marked as internal in our next release.
 * To get textual forms, we need to utilize SearchResult class.

 Note that IDefinition.TextualForm is also obsolete.
-To get the same output, first construct a SearchResult using this IDefinition instance (second parameter should be “new uint[0]”).
-Then, SearchResult.Text is what you need, while you can also check out SearchResult.AlternativeText.
+To get the same output, first construct a SearchResult using this IDefinition instance (second parameter should be `new uint[0]`).
+Then, `SearchResult.Text` is what you need, while you can also check out `SearchResult.AlternativeText`.